cwrichardson/flurdymail/README.md

 and play 'till your heart's content.

+# Variances from Flurdy

+## Significant Variances

+There are no significant variances in the current release.

+## Minor Variances

+### Encrypted Passwords

+Flurdy uses the following MySQL syntax to enter passwords into the database:

+encrypt('apassword', CONCAT('$5$', MD5(RAND())))

+Unfortunately, the `encrypt` function was depricated in MySQL 5.7.6, and removed in MySQL 8.0.3.
+We're using a more recent version (8.0.15 as of this writing); therefore, we can no longer use this syntax for injection of new passwords.

+In fact, there does not appear to be any way to perform SHA256-CRYPT natively in MySQL anymore, so to manually enter passwords in the database, you'll need to generate the hash on the command line

+`doveadm pw -s SHA256-CRYPT -p <apassword>`

+The result will be something like

+`{SHA256-CRYPT}$5$9m8G1.WomxSJUu8K$uu3Ky9Lsoa9XHtmyaNtV./MjAc3GP45Ucxrg5i1PEI8`

+You can then take everything after `{SHA256-CRYPT}` (<the hash>) and add it to the database using the Flurdy syntax:

+INSERT INTO users (id,name,maildir,crypt) VALUES
+	('xandros@blobber.org','xandros','xandros/','<the hash>');

+You actually could, and probably should, also include the `{SHA256-CRYPT}` as well (i.e., just put the whole output of `dovadm` into the database.
+For more details, see [Password Storage], below.

+### Firewall

+This does not install the Shorewall firewall.
+Instead, it relies on the VPC Public/Private architecture and AWS EC2 Security Groups to provide that functionality, so the entire Firewall section of the Flurdy docs can be ignored.
+As they say, "not essential for an EC2 image."

+### SASL

+The entire SASL (Authentication) section of the Flurdy docs can be ignored, as the current versions of Postfix and Dovecot support SASL via Dovecot.

+### Alternative Admin User shell

+When setting up on EC2, the Flurdy docs describe the creation of a [Simple Server] as the basis for all future servers.
+Part of that description includes uploading your public SSH keys, creating a new user, and adding that user to certain groups.
+Finally, it optionally suggests removing the default user used by AWS to launch the instances.
+While this last part is good practice in general, it doesn't really work with CloudFormation, as you need the AWS system to continue to be able to access the server.
+I do provide the ability to add an additional admin user, and to add login files for that user (.profile .shrc).
+However, because I'm old and grumpy, I use ksh, not bash.
+That should probably be fine for most people, but if you're approximately equally old and grumpy and want bash (or something else), you're out of luck for the moment (though, adding the ability to support other shells is on the To Do list).

+### Linux distribution

+Flurdy uses Ubuntu.
+Jon Jerome uses Debian.
+These templates use Amazon Linux 2 (probably for [no good reason]).

+### GID and UID

+Flurdy sets the GID and UID for virtual to 5000 in both cases.
+The UID is configurable in these templates, and defaults to 5000 (in general, I default to the Flurdy defaults ... that's kind of the point).
+However, there's no good way to set the GID with CloudFormation, so it gets set automatically.

+### Dovecot SSL

+Jon Jerome sets it to "yes".
+I set it to "required".
+(It's optional for server-server SNMP communication, but why let it be optional for IMAP?)

+### Dovecot user query

+Jon Jerome uses prefetch to get all of the information in one go.
+Mostly this just works, but in the event you have Roundcube enabled, and a user in the database, but that user has not yet received any mail, Dovecot gets confused about the directory structure.
+To fix this (and prevent errors in Roundcube) we modify the password_query to prefix "maildir:" to the maildir path.

+### SSL Certificates

+#### SSL for Email: Let's Encrypt

+These templates default to getting "fake" SSL certificates for the email servers from [Let's Encrypt], using [acme.sh].
+This is approximately equivalent to creating your own CA. The benefit is, once everything is working, you can switch the configuration option, and get real SSL certificates that will be accepted by people's IMAP clients.
+The downside is, it only works if the primary domain for the mail server has DNS hosted in [Route53].
+There is an option to not install SSL certificates, and another to let you put existing certificates in an S3 bucket and install them from there, but neither of those options are tested (and probably don't work).

+SSL certificates are in /etc/pki/dovecot and there are only two in the default letsencrypt style, but the names are slightly different than Dovecot instructions specify.

+.chain.pem includes the cert, intermediate certs, and CA cert.
+We no longer use a separate setting for the CAcert.

+#### SSL for Web

+The SSL certificate for HTTPS are put on an Amazon Application Load Balancer (ALB).
+This certificate come from [AWS Certificate Manager], and must be manually generated.
+Changing this to allow manual creation is on the To Do list, but for now, the process is manual.
+The reason is, if you generate new ones via a CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
+Further, if you're using [CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
+The first problem is minor, but the second one is significant.
+If and when ClouFormation supports creation of certificates in other regions, I'll likely update the templates to support certificate creation.
+In the meantime, you must manually create a single certificate in your region of choice which covers all of the relevant hosts which will be proxied by the ALB (probably something like www.example.com, phpmyadmin.example.com, and webmail.example.com).

+### Session Cache

+Flurdy has the session cache file locations commented out, but sets the cache timeout variable.
+I’m not sure what the intent here is, but according to current postfix documentation, the default values for those commented out file locations is “blank”.
+So, we set them.
+Also, as we’re using postfix > 2.3, we set the lmtp cache database location.

+### Amavis and SpamAssassin

+The amavisd-new config files are not broken out under a conf.d directory in the version that Amazon Linux 2 installs.
+Instead, they’re all in one file /etc/amavisd/amavisd.conf.
+Additionally amavisd-new installs SpamAssasin on its own, including setting up /etc/cron.d/sa-update.
+Additionally additionally, amavisd-new now calls the SpamAssassin perl library directly, so spams is no longer launched.

+### ClamAV

+For ClamAV, the only package installed in clamd, which pulls in the other requirements.
+We grab the virus databases directly, to speed up launch, but there’s still a problem with current ClamAV, that it takes longer than systemctl allows for a service to start, and so we have to add a delay.

+### Postgrey

+Connect postfix and postgrey via unix socket instead of TCP.

+### Roundcube

+I install Roundcube from the github source rather than the distribution because the distributed version is ancient.

+Also, you have the option to inable the Roundcube password plugin, which allows users to change their own passwords.

+### Extend - SPF Verification

+The package system for Amazon Linux uses slightly different packages.
+I install python3, and then use pip to install pypolicyd-spf, pyspf, and py3dns.
+The configuration is in /etc/python-policyd-spf.

+### Extend - DKIM

+I'm not actually sure this matters, but the configuration syntax for the version of OpenDKIM that gets installed by yum appears to have slightly different syntax.
+Instead of

+SOCKET="local:/var/spool/postfix/var/run/opendkim/opendkim.sock"

+it is

+Socket local:/var/spool/postfix/var/run/opendkim/opendkim.sock

 XXX Mail Stuff Here

 #### Optional: Encrypting Amazon EFS Data & Metadata at Rest